thiagosantosleite/proxysql_test_tls_70224/README.md

 **1) Create pki infrastrucuture**

-You have 2 options, use RSA or EC keys:
+You have 2 options, use RSA or EC keys (doesnt matter, proxysql and mysql supports both):

 ```
 make create-pki-ecdsa